YortxMonteiro/YortxMonteiro/README.md

 Jorge Monteiro, 23 ·
 Software Engineering student at UOC ·
 Located in Andorra ·
-Software Developer at Perfumeria Júlia ·
+Backend Software Developer at AndSoft ·

 <!---